Intro to Celestial Navigation Seminar

 Building on the information covered in the Basic Coastal Navigation Course, in this intermediate level you’ll learn how to safely plan and execute a long continuous passage including night sailing in unfamiliar coastal or inland waters, in all conditions of visibility, with or without electronic aids.

-Taught on Zoom by returning instructor Jeff Cassidy, this 5-week course focuses on near shore navigation and covers position determination methods using non-electronic means, methods for dealing with current and leeway, determination of intermediate tidal heights and the impact that the Collision Regulations may have on navigational practice.
+Taught by returning instructor Jeff Cassidy, this 5-week course focuses on near shore navigation and covers position determination methods using non-electronic means, methods for dealing with current and leeway, determination of intermediate tidal heights and the impact that the Collision Regulations may have on navigational practice.

 A prerequisite for this course is the Sail Canada Basic Coastal Navigation certification.
 The standard emphasizes the navigational skills at a level appropriate for bare boat chartering and for extended cruises in coastal waters.